abarr/decent_app/log.md

 [TODO: Extensibility ... cost and payments should be a part of cmd definition] [TODO: Extensibility ...
 List min length should be a part of cmd definition]

+ ## Update Balance

+ Each CMD has a potential cost or payment
+ Update CMD functions to apply both